CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Blocks/Block-Properties/property-editors/expression-editor.md

 Expressions use the syntax of the [C#][] [programming language][].

 - TODO: We are here
-- TODO: Follow all links in two paragraphs above, check they go to the correct places and fill in any missing glossary entries recursively.
-- TODO: Up to char from operands -> literals
 - TODO: Below is missing Equality and Properties
 - TODO: Remove old literal-variable-expression page, fix url toml and fix references.
+[Cortex.Reference.Concepts.LiteralVariablesExpressions]

 Types of expressions: